ChowdhurySalehaFerdowsy/TEST/Simple Event Driven APP.md

-In this project I have created a simple serverless event-driven app using AWS SQS, Lambda and DynamoDB.
+This project creates a simple serverless event-driven app using AWS SQS, Lambda and DynamoDB.
-After completing this project, I can send messages using AWS CLI to AWS SQS and whenever SQS has any item arrived in its queue, it will trigger Lambda function and send it to DynamoDB table and CW logs.
+Here we are able to send messages using AWS CLI to AWS SQS and whenever SQS has any item arrived in its queue, it will trigger Lambda function and send it to DynamoDB table and CloudWatch logs.

 ---
 ![simple_event drawio](https://user-images.githubusercontent.com/99777969/209440119-8515c53d-e9e8-434a-804a-e0b9569b6e48.png)

 ## **STEPS**
 ### 1. Install AWS CLI and configure for the AWS account